Antigorite: Gemstone properties

 Antigorite is used as gemstones or for carvings when it appears pure and translucent, although many crystals have black specks of magnetite suspended within.
 The gem types of antigorite are Bowenite and Williamsite.
 Bowenite, known for George T. Bowen from Rhode Island (the variety's type locality), who first analyzed the mineral, is translucent and light to dark green, often mottled with cloudy white patches and darker veining.
 It is the serpentine most frequently encountered in carving and jewelry, and is the state mineral of Rhode Island, United States.
 A bowenite cabochon featured as part of the "Our Mineral Heritage Brooch", was presented to U.S. First Lady Mrs. Lady Bird Johnson in 1967.
 Williamsite is very translucent and has a medium to deep apple-green color.
 Somewhat resembling jade, Williamsite is often cut into cabochons and beads.
+Williamsite often has magnetite or chromite inclusions.
+Oddly, the presence of these inclusions often increases the value of a specimen.
+The most valuable williamsite is found in Maryland and southern Pennsylvania.
+The supply of this mineral from the Maryland-Pennsylvania region is declining due to construction and depletion of deposits.

 Crystal structure

 Simplified crystal structure of antigorite looking down the b axis.
 Blue triangles indicate SiO_{4} tetrahedra, green layers indicate Mg octahedra.
 Red line indicates polarity reversal.
 In this case, m = 17.

 The magnesian serpentines (antigorite, lizardite, chrysotile) are trioctahedral hydrous phyllosilicates.
 Their structure is based on 1:1 octahedral-tetrahedral layer structures.
 Antigorite is monoclinic in the space group Pm.
 Although the magnesian serpentines have similar compositions, they have significantly different crystallographic structures, which are dependent on how the SiO_{4} tetrahedra sheets fit in with the octahedral sheets.
 Antigorite's basic composition has a smaller ratio of octahedral to tetrahedral cations (relative to lizardite and chrysotile), allowing the structure to compensate for the misfit of sheets through periodic flipping of the curved tetrahedra layers, and subsequently their polarity.
 Polysomes of antigorite are defined by the number of individual tetrahedra (denoted as the value m) which span a wavelength of the direction of curvature.
 The sheets of tetrahedra allow the platy, fibrous crystals to separate parallel to the 001 (basal) plane, giving antigorite its perfect cleavage.